maschnetwork/legacy-job-wrapper/README.md

 ## Limitations and further improvements

-The actual implementation with the legacy application has to be implemented in [CheckLegacyJobFunction](./src/handlers/CheckLegacyJobFunction/index.js) and [SubmitLegacyJobFunction](./src/handlers/SubmitLegacyJobFunction/index.js).
+The actual implementation with the legacy application has to be implemented in [CheckLegacyJobFunction](./src/handlers/CheckLegacyJob/index.js) and [SubmitLegacyJobFunction](./src/handlers/SubmitLegacyJob/index.js).

+Further retries and failure logic needs to be implemented in the Step-Function according to the needs.

+HTTP-Polling was chosen to simplify the architecture (Alternatives: WebSockets, GraphQL Subscriptions)

 ## Information on Building and Deploying the Project